 Tether uses the blockchains of other cryptocurrencies like Bitcoin and Ethereum tokens to store transaction data.
 The blockchain is a public record of all transactions by all addresses.
 However, an address is just a number - it doesn't reveal anything about the identity of the one using it, like an IP (internet protocol) address can. bitni.com has maximum anonymity - we don't ask for personal details.

-The blockchains that Tether runs on can be mined - Bitcoin and Ethereum.
-Tether itself is tied to the US Dollar - The US Dollar cannot be "mined".
+Tether itself is not minable.
+However, the blockchains that Tether runs on can be mined - Bitcoin and Ethereum.
+Mining is the process of adding new blocks to the blockchain, which rewards successful miners.
+Tether itself is tied to the US Dollar - The US Dollar cannot be "mined" from a cryptocurrency tied to it.
 Thus, there is no way to mine new Tether.
-New Tether is issued by Tether Holdings Limited, which backs the cryptocurrency with US Dollars.
-For each USDT issued, Tether Holdings Limited must possess equivalent USD.

 When Tether was designed, being taxed was not one of the goals.
 If no one reports their Tether gains, there is no way an authoritarian regime can know which user gained what.
 However, centralized exchanges which force the user to go through registration and KYC do likely report their user's Tether balance to tax authorities.
 If you want to be free from authoritarian regimes, you need an accountless exchange that doesn't ask for your Identity - bitni.com is the best exchange in this regard.